tidyomics/tidyomics/README.md

 ## Overview

-The *tidyomics* ecosystem is a set of packages for ’omic data analysis that work together in harmony; they share common data representations and API design, consistent with the [*tidyverse*](https://www.tidyverse.org/) ecosystem.
+The *tidyomics* ecosystem is a set of packages for ’omic data analyses that work together in harmony; they share common data representations and API design, consistent with the [*tidyverse*](https://www.tidyverse.org/) ecosystem.
 The **tidyomics**